| Name | Title | Contact Details |

 Director and Chief Human Resources Officer | Profile |

-Meritus University is a Fredericton, NB-based company in the Education sector.
+University of Alberta Clinical Islet Transplant Program is a Edmonton, AB-based company in the Education sector.